Funding: Skills Link Program

 Skills Link is a client-centered program that provides funding for employers and organizations to offer eligible activities to youth facing barriers to employment.
 The program is part of the Youth Employment Strategy, a horizontal initiative involving eleven federal departments and agencies.

+Skills Link participants are youth at greater risk of not making a successful transition to the workplace and establishing themselves within the labour market.
 Skills Link was developed to assist youth in various circumstances, including those who:

 - are single parents;

 - are of Aboriginal descent;